AmeyVijeesh/Online-Image-Opener-Tkinter/README.md

 # Online-Image-Opener-Tkinter
-Open online images from a url and view them here.
+Open online images from a url and view them here (Requires a stable internet connection).
 Made in Tkinter.

 #